 1) Start from outcomes, not titles

 List the outcomes your business must deliver consistently.
 For example: generate qualified pipeline, convert to revenue, deliver with quality, maintain a healthy margin, and retain customers.
 Under each outcome, list the functions required.
-Resist the urge to start with current job titles - they can obscure gaps and overlaps.
+While it's important to review existing roles to understand your current organisational structure, focus on the outcomes the business needs rather than simply replicating current job descriptions.

 A seat is a logical package of accountability that a single person can own.
+Each seat should correspond to a clearly defined employee's role, with specific responsibilities and outcomes that align with organisational goals.
 Define each seat with a simple descriptor and 3 - 5 measurable responsibilities.
 For example, the “Marketing” seat might own lead generation targets, channel strategy, budget performance, and brand standards.

 3) Assign a single owner per seat